 The American Physical Therapy Association web site has a listing of all accredited programs by state.

 You may also consider this clearingouse of information.
 For information regarding the day-to-day aspects of physical therapy, check out the link; what do physical therapists do?
+For information on PT saleries (by state) click here!
 Finally, if you know physical therapy school is for you, use the following link to help navigate physical therapy schools by tuition cost, student population and school type here!

 Nurse Practitioner Programs